renatomarcacini/Unity-Cacheta-Offline/README.md

 # Unity Cacheta Offline

 <img src="https://s10.gifyu.com/images/SYiNA.gif"/>
-Cacheta Offline is a popular card game in Latin America.
+Cacheta is a popular card game in Latin America.
 This repository was created as a template to demonstrate the application of various common patterns in game development with Unity 3D.
 Additionally, it includes a basic example of implementing the Unity Test Framework.

 The patterns used in this project are: